 For an example of an automatic stabilizer, let’s take progressive taxes an example.

 During an economic expansion, taxable income increases.
-Economic activity increased, and demand for goods and services grew strongly.
+Economic activity increases, and demand for goods and services grows strongly.
 In addition, the unemployment rate is also low as businesses recruit workers to increase production.
-Thus, the business generates more profit during this period.
+Thus, businesses generate more profit during this period.
 Likewise, households are more prosperous as their incomes increase.
-As a result, high income and profits are subject to higher tax rates.
+As a result, high incomes and profits are subject to higher tax rates.

 Higher tax rates moderate increases in consumption and investment.
-Households and businesses have to pay higher taxes for any additional income.
-And an increase in income does not necessarily increase spending on goods and services.
+Households and businesses pay higher taxes on any additional income, and an increase in income does not necessarily increase spending on goods and services.
 As a result, aggregate demand grew more moderately.

 On the other hand, during a recession, economic activity falls.
 Household incomes fell, as did business profits.
 As a result, the tax bill is less because it is charged at a lower rate.
 In addition, households may qualify for unemployment insurance, food stamps, or other welfare benefits as their income declines.
 Lower tax rates and welfare benefits support demand for goods and services to remain strong during a recession, or at least prevent it from falling further.